 I wear my Teva sandals everywhere, all the time.
 I have tried Chacos, but they just aren’t my favorite.
 I think my feet are too wide and I can’t get the straps to fit.
 I love Tevas because the two straps are Velcro and could not be easier to tighten.
 Teva has more durable models with better arch support, but so far, I like these for just bumming around.
 If you want to hike in them, I would upgrade to a sturdier Teva or Chaco sandal with a better grip.

 If your going to Europe, you need Rick Steves.
 He is a travel expert and interesting writer.
 Known to verify and update his guides each year, Rick Steves tells you where to go, the history behind it, and how to get there.
 He is the ultimate tour guide.
 You can also download his audio tour app that will guide you through museums and other historical attractions.
 The books are bulky, so I tend to just disassemble them and bring the chapters that covered my destinations.

 Sometimes, you don’t even know where to go, and all the options can be overwhelming.
-These two books will provide inspiration and information that may help you decide what locations are best for your travel style.
+This book will provide inspiration and information that may help you decide what locations are best for your travel style.

-Check out my Amazon Store for more helpful or specific products, but so far, the ones listed here are the that help the most for all my travels!
+Check out my Amazon Store for more helpful or specific products, but so far, the items listed here are the ones that have helped the most for all my travels!